-Our new centre focuses on creating a therapeutic environment that is family friendly.
+Our new centre focuses on creating a therapeutic environment that is child-centric and family-friendly.
 The overall ‘playscape’ design concept is inspired by nature.
 Studies have shown that through good play, a child’s body, mind and soul are stimulated which encourages interaction and creative development.
-The ‘playscape’ ethos is manifested in the centre starting from the arrival atrium.
+The ‘playscape’ ethos begins from the arrival atrium.
 Its environment and interiors serve to provide your child and family a holistic care experience.

 Connectivity And Patient-Focused

-Our 10-storey ambulatory centre is visually more prominent with a lofty 14m-high arrival atrium, rising above the surrounding buildings.
-A clear separation of vehicular and pedestrian flow ensures a safe arrival and a quick registration.
+Our 10-storey outpatient centre is visually prominent with a lofty 14m-high arrival atrium, rising above the surrounding buildings.
+A clear separation of vehicular and pedestrian flow ensures a safe arrival and facilitates registration.

 Child-Friendly And Family-Centredness

-In order for paediatric consultation to be a pleasant experience for your child and the accompanying caregiver, we aim to provide your child and family a cosy and comfortable environment where stress is taken out of the visit.
+In order for paediatric consultation to be a pleasant experience for the child and the accompanying caregiver, we aim to provide a cosy and comfortable environment where stress is taken out of the visit.

-Your child and family will first be greeted with an explosion of colours at our beach-themed atrium.
-The journey to the upper storeys will see thematic play zones, elevated gardens and waiting areas with views of greenery and the outdoors.
+Your child and family will first be greeted with an explosion of colours at our city-themed atrium.
+The journey to the upper storeys sees a nature-themed reception and waiting areas which will lead to the outdoor playground.

-Traditional seating and room configuration are replaced by modular furniture that serves as play objects and a resting place.
+Traditional seating and room configuration are replaced by modular furniture that serves as play objects and resting areas.
 The sky gardens are adjacent to the waiting areas on every floor.
-This access to daylight and outdoors creates a therapeutic environment integral for a healing experience.
+This access to daylight and the outdoors creates a therapeutic environment integral for a healing experience.

-Waiting time is translated into play time in the forest-themed waiting room as the child climbs, crawls, interacts and explores the forest inspired features within observatory vicinity of the parents.
+Waiting time is translated into play time in the forest-themed waiting area as the child climbs, crawls, interacts and explores the forest-inspired features within observatory vicinity of the parents.

-There are interactive “play-pens” inside consultation rooms to keep your child occupied while the doctor and caregiver carry out their discussions.
+Some of our consultation rooms have playpens which help to occupy your child while the doctor and caregiver carry out the discussion.

-Our new paediatric ambulatory centre will change the experience of a visit to the hospital for both the child as well as the accompanying caregiver.
-We believe it will change the way paediatric care is delivered in Singapore and elevate healthcare for children and adolescents to a whole new level, delivering better outcomes for the future.
+Our new NUHkids Specialist Centre will change the experience of a visit to the hospital for both the child as well as the accompanying caregiver.
+We believe it will change the way paediatric care is delivered in Singapore and elevate healthcare for children and adolescents to a new level, delivering better health outcomes for the future.

 Back to top